 Akintobi et al. [11] and Osuntokun et al. [12] also validated the antibacterial properties and antimicrobial efficacy of Parkia biglobosa seeds which may be associated with the constitutive phytochemicals (alkaloids, tannins, flavonoids, Saponins, steroids, glycosides) and also due to bacteriocins produced by Lactic acid bacteria and some strain inherent in the fermented substrate [11].
-These bioactives however, lock up nutrients in feeds, making them unavailable [13].
-Hence, there is the need for processing.
+These bioactives, however, lock up nutrients in feeds, making them unavailable [13].
+Hence, there is a need for processing.
 Yisah et al. [10] demonstrated the use of moist wood ash as fermenting substrate for Parkia biglobosa hull, and this not only reduced the fibre content of substrates from 45.5% to 15.52% but, also improved the Crude protein content.

-It is envisaged in present study that the crude fibre content and utilization of Parkia hull will be enhanced by fermentation process with the use of moist ash as fermentating substrate.
-A gap exists in the understanding on how Ash treated African locust bean hull reduces growth performance, physiological response and haematological status.
+It is envisaged in the present study that the crude fibre content and utilization of Parkia hull will be enhanced by fermentation process with the use of moist ash as fermentating substrate.
+A gap exists in the understanding of how Ash treated African locust bean hull reduces growth performance, physiological response and haematological status.
 Therefore, this present study was conducted to investigate the effect of ash treated Parkia biglobosa hull meal on growth performance, physiological status, haematological parameters, carcass quality, morphometric indices and bio-economics of broilers.
 Our results may provide a practical basis for the application of Parkia hull as replacement for Palm kernel meal.

 2. material and methods